poveyd/terraform-to-ansible/README.md

 There is an additional command-line parameter which allows you to add content to your Ansible inventory file.
 It is:

 `-p or --prepend "prepend this text to the start of the Ansible inventory file"`

+`-t or --ansible-tags "Pick off this set of tags from Terraform EC2 instance and place them at the end of each server entry in the Ansible inventory file (e.g. specify \"-t ansible_user\" in parameters then with a tag of Ansible_user=root in the Terraform EC2 config, you will get 1.2.3.4 ansible_user=root in the Ansible inventory file.
+If not present then any tags starting with \"Ansible-\" will be appended to the end of the server line in the Ansible inventory file (minus the \"Ansible-\" bit).
+Please do not use spaces in your tags."`